huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

   resource.
 Available values detailed in
   [DB Engines and Versions](https://support.huaweicloud.com/intl/en-us/productdesc-rds/en-us_topic_0043898356.html).

-* `password` - (Required, String, ForceNew) Specifies the database password.
+* `password` - (Required, String) Specifies the database password.
 The value cannot be empty and should contain 8 to 32 characters, including uppercase and lowercase letters, digits, and the following special
   characters: ~!@#%^*-_=+?
 You are advised to enter a strong password to improve security, preventing security risks such as brute force cracking.
-Changing this parameter will create a new resource.

 * `port` - (Optional, Int) Specifies the database port.
   + The MySQL database port ranges from 1024 to 65535 (excluding 12017 and 33071, which are occupied by the RDS system